How To Write A Book Description That Sells

 When you ask for input on your book description outline, specifically ask your friends and fellow writers to identify the problem you’re solving.
 If they aren’t able to, you’ll need to rework the outline.

-Then follow the same plan; expand the outline into a complete description.
+Then, follow the same plan; expand the outline into a complete description.
 Go through a couple of iterations and reviews from beta readers before finalizing.
 And don’t be afraid to add some of your qualifications to support your expertise.

 Blurb from the book "The Body" with the book description elements broken out

-Should I Use A Book Description Generator?
+Should I Use an AI Book Description Generator?

-Your Book Description And Search Engine Optimization
+Your Book Description and Search Engine Optimization

 Don’t Neglect Your Book Description